The contour gauge in use: telling untold: The advantage of the contour gauge use

 where the function $T(x_1,x_2)\in\Re\text{e}$ parametrizes the corresponding projection of $\langle \bar\psi\, G_{\alpha\beta}\,\psi \rangle$ and obeys $T(x,x)\not = 0$.

-In Eqn.~(\ref{g-pole-B}), the pole at $x_1=x_2$ is treated as a principle value and it leads to $B(x_1,x_2)\in\Re\text{e}$.
-Indeed, within the local gauge $A^+=0$, the statement on that $B$ is the real function stems actually from the ambiguity in the solutions of the following differential equation (which is equivalent to the definition of $G_{\mu\nu}$)
+In Eqn.~(\ref{g-pole-B}), the pole at $x_1=x_2$ is treated as a principle value and it obviously leads to $B(x_1,x_2)\in\Re\text{e}$.
+Indeed, within the local gauge $A^+=0$, the statement on that $B$ is the real function stems actually from the ambiguity in the solutions of the trivial differential equation, which is equivalent to the definition of $G_{\mu\nu}$,

 The formal resolving of Eqn.~(\ref{DiffEqnsG}) leads to two representations written as